 This has to be the world’s ultimate hippie festival.
 It was started in 1969 as a Renaissance Fair on wooded property outside Veneta (near Eugene).
 It’s kept the same location, the same ambience and intention, and many of the original founders, but it’s grown larger every year.
 This year over 45,000 people attended the three-day event.

 It’s hard to describe the Fair to someone who’s never been.
 It’s over-the-top creative expression in a fairy-like wooded setting.
 There are 18 stages with nonstop music, dancing, vaudeville, acrobatics… you name it.
 Hundreds of food booths and craft booths.
 Great explosions of color.
 But what really makes the Fair the Fair is the people.
 Fair workers and goers alike take the opportunity to dress outlandishly, from face and body paint to giant stilt creations.
 And some choose not to dress at all.
 Anything goes is the general motto.
-But drugs and alcohol are forbidden during the public hours, even recently legalized marijuana.
+But drugs and alcohol are forbidden during the public hours, even recently legalized marijuana, so people decide to use CBD oils from sites as karmacbdoils.co.uk instead of these drugs.
 Really, it’s better that way.
 Who needs substances when everyone around you seems happy-high on life?
 Even when the crowds squeezed shoulder to shoulder, they were mellow and friendly.
 Every accidental bumping brought a huge apologetic smile.

 Kate ended up not going this year, but our goddaughter, Aly, came down from Seattle for it.
 It was wonderful to see her again and to spend some time with her at the Fair before she met up with friends.
 I’m actually quite happy to wander around all day by myself, chatting with strangers, catching performances, and taking photos that try to capture the joy and outlandishness of it all.
 The first year I brought my camera, I was self-conscious about taking photos, not wanting to seem like an ogling outsider.
 Surprisingly few people bring cameras; maybe it’s the in-the-moment atmosphere of the place.
 But I’ve never encountered one person who isn’t more than happy to have their picture taken.
 To see photos I’ve taken of previous Country Fair years, go to http://www.tributewebdesign.com/events/country-fair.html.